Does adding RAM improve computer speed?

 For gamers and people who work with video applications, a slow graphics card can contribute to poor performance.
 A good graphics card should have its own built-in RAM and graphics processing unit (GPU); otherwise, it will use the resources of the system RAM and the central processing unit (CPU).
 The motherboard manual usually indicates what types of hardware can be used to improve performance when upgrading to a better card.
 If the graphics card in a computer is top-notch and the RAM seems fine, then the CPU may need to be upgraded, which can drastically improve the speed of the computer.

-See also What is worry trolling?
+See also What are gaming keyboards?

 Maintenance problems also affect the speed of the computer.
 Lack of enough hard drive space will slow down performance, as will a fragmented drive.
 Upgrading to a larger drive can alleviate that part of the problem, and hard drives should be defragmented regularly.
 Spyware, keyloggers, and other malicious software, also known as malware, can also slow down a computer by consuming system resources.
 Malware can also be used to steal or damage data and personal information, so an antivirus program and/or a firewall should be used to help protect the system.